drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 |![IMG_20231217_120419719_cropped300](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/de198b21-05c3-4d13-88c1-3835d190116e) |![FluorescentLamp Screen500](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/6d012101-5bae-4bd2-b496-b92bc3603f1b)|

-You can see the sensor side of the board in the picture, here is the other side with the microntroller.
+You can see the sensor side of the board in the picture above.
+The following shows the reverse side of the board.
 There are digital i/o pins across the top for trigger input, sync and busy output, the logic signals going to the sensor, and some spares that can be controlled through the user interface.
 Across the bottom there are some analog inputs with grounds for each and 3.3V that can be used for an auxiliary device.

 ![IMG_20231215_144019112_cropped250](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/1eda6d73-2e27-4ffd-ba63-d32f814700c4)